Donzelague: Surviving instruments

 A well known, and often copied, double manual instrument dated 1716 by Pierre Donzelague is preserved in the Musée des Arts Décoratifs in Lyon.
 The instrument bears several hallmarks of Parisian instruments, including a half-curved/half-straight bentside.
-The full five octave rage presents at an earlier date in this instrument than in any extant instrument from Donzelague's more cosmopolitan contemporaries in Paris, opening the question of whether he was one of the instrument's innovators.
+The full five octave range presents at an earlier date in this instrument than in any extant instrument from Donzelague's more cosmopolitan contemporaries in Paris, opening the question of whether he was one of the instrument's innovators.

 The 1716 instrument is the only instrument that can definitively be attributed to a member of the Donzelague family, but a further seven instruments have been possibly attributed to them as well, most of which are in private collections.